0dataloss/ionos-ansible-dynamic-inventory/README.md

 ## Usage

-IONOSinventory.py exposes bi default the `--list` functionality required by the Ansible inventory system; the `--list` switch is the only one implemented so far.
+IONOSinventory.py exposes by default the `--list` functionality required by the Ansible inventory system.

-In this mode, the IONOSinventory.py will expose servers grouped by Virtual Data Center and by Name.
+In this mode, the IONOSinventory.py will expose all the servers with state RUNNING with one connection to Public Network, grouped by Virtual Data Center and by Name.

-At this moment there is an issue with the 'grouped by name' as if there are multiple machines with the same name across multiple Virtual Data Center they will all be used as 'host' by Ansible.
+The script will also allow you to work on all the hosts of a single VDC using the option `--dc VDC_UUID`

 ## Test your setup
 Is it possible to run the script stand-alone against the IONOS API to verify if the username and password used are working as expected in terms of accessing resources

 ```
-$ export IONOS_USERNAME="your@username.com" && export IONOS_PASSWORD="your password" ; inventory.py
+$ export IONOS_USERNAME="your@username.com" && export IONOS_PASSWORD="your password" ; IONOSinventory.py

 {
     "workbench": {